Nakshatratharattu: Plot

-Sunil (Kunchacko Boban) meets Hema (Shalini) while on a bus trip.
+Sunil meets Hema while on a bus trip.
 They quarrel on the bus, to humorous results, but part upon reaching their destination.
-Sunil goes to meet Swaminathan (Jagadeesh), who organises a job for Sunil as a photographer.
+Sunil goes to meet Swaminathan, who organises a job for Sunil as a photographer.
 For his first job, his boss tells him to find a model.
 Sunil spots Hema at his office, and as she is a part-time model, he takes pictures of her, and they get to talking in the meantime.
 Sunil presents the photos to his boss and Hema is chosen as the model.

 Hema and Sunil get into a fight the next day, but Sunil suggests that Hema likes him, after which he asks her out.
 While he is packing to leave, she arrives with a few of her friends.
 Swaminathan also arrives before them and hides in the house.
 The two fight again, and she leaves after giving him a shirt she'd bought for him.
 He throws the shirt into the pond out of anger, but fishes it out the next day and discovers that it has the phrase, "I love you" written on it.
 Intending now to marry Hema, Sunil goes to see the priest in place of his father, as he is an orphan.
 Hema, who is also an orphan, is unaware that the same is true for Sunil, and dreams of having a big family.
 The priest gives his blessing and they marry.
-Swaminathan organises a house for them in Skyline Colony and they meet Darling Hariharan (Harisree Ashokan).
+Swaminathan organises a house for them in Skyline Colony and they meet Darling Hariharan.
 His mother despises the couple since they married without their parents' permission.
 However, when they finally meet and decide that either Sunil or Hema's parents will be the chief guest, everything falls apart.
 After they learn that they are both orphans, they go on a hunt to adopt a mother and father, and the rest of the story is formed by how they get along with their new parents.